 Value and competition

-Pay a bit more, and you’re in the range of the OnePlus Nord.
+Pay a bit more in Europe, and you’re in the range of the OnePlus Nord.
 The Nord offers a faster Qualcomm Snapdragon 765G processor, a 90Hz AMOLED display, more RAM and storage, and faster 30W charging.
-Still, the cheapest version of the OnePlus Nord available globally costs close to $500, so it’s a significant price hike over the Pixel 4a.
+For those in the US, there’s the OnePlus Nord N10 which isn’t anywhere near as impressive but does offer 5G capabilities.

 The Google Pixel 4a doesn’t have a 120Hz display.
 It doesn’t have the latest Snapdragon processor or multiple rear cameras, but with the Pixel 4a, none of that matters.
 The Pixel 4a is an affordable way to access one of the best versions of Android, with support and features that you can only get from Google.
 That alone is worth more than the sum of its parts.
 Pair these with Google’s tight optimization that makes general performance on the Pixel 4a sing, and you’ve truly got the iPhone SE of Android.

 So, should you buy a Pixel 4a?
 Yes, absolutely.
-If you’re tired of big, expensive phones and just want something compact that works, and works well, there is no doubt the Pixel 4a is one of the best pickups this year.
+If you’re tired of big, expensive phones and just want something compact that works, and works well, there is no doubt the Pixel 4a is one of the best phones you can buy.
 At $350, it’s a no-brainer.